Atr3QBRrW4sUWZaim2H/llm-conversation-manager/data/markdown-archive/ChatGPT-Brainstorming_Session_Facilitation_Tips.md

 Adding Other Placements
-Finally, Profile and other placements covered in JS Pro & JS Premium: Acquisition Strategy SERP is by far the largest opportunity for distinct accounts; priority-wise, these other opportunities should be added after SERP (maybe there is a strategic or risk-mitigation not to do this)
+Finally, Profile and other placements covered in JS Pro & JS Premium: Acquisition Strategy SERP is by far the largest opportunity for distinct accounts; priority-wise, these other opportunities should be added after SERP (maybe there is a strategic or risk-***REDACTED*** not to do this)

 Experiments using Accounts as Trials
 Experiments Enabled by Accounts as Trials